Thermoelectric Cooler, TEC (Peltier Effect Device) FAQs

 FAQ on TEC devices

 If the current is reversed, the heat is moved in the opposite direction.
-In other words, what was the hot face will become the cold face and vice-versa.
+In other words, what was the hot face becomes the cold face and vice-versa.

-The maximum amount of heat the largest single TEC can pump is about 125 W. So, you couldn’t cool your house with it!
+The maximum amount of heat the largest single TEC can pump is about 125 W. So, it could not cool a house!
 However, our modular design enables you to use several TECs per application, allowing you to move more heat.

 Sure!
-They can be used side-by-side to increase the amount of heat pumped, or they can be stacked on top of one another to increase the temperature difference across the TEC.
-When stacked, they are called “cascades”, or multistage TECs.
-When the temperature difference between the hot and cold faces doesn’t need to be more than about 60°C, single-stage TECs can normally do the job.
-If the temperature difference needs to be greater than 60°C, cascades should be considered.
+They can be used side-by-side to increase the amount of heat pumped, or stacked on top of one another (as “cascades” or multistage TECs) to increase the temperature difference across the TEC.
+Single-stage TECs are appropriate when the temperature difference between the hot and cold faces does not need to exceed 60°C, otherwise cascades should be considered.
 Some cascades are listed in the Multistage Specification table.
 Many others are available.

 Using a TEC does require some understanding of heat transfer and a good grasp of your application.
 Our experienced engineers are available to help you.
 Proper installation is extremely important but not very difficult.
-And, we can build custom subassemblies for specific applications.
+We can also build custom subassemblies for specific applications.

 TECs are DC devices.
 The amount of heat pumped through the TEC is directly proportional to the power supplied.
 Temperature is controlled through manual or automatic means.
 The automatic controller can range from a simple on-off thermostat to a complex computer controlled feedback circuit.
 Precision TEC control systems are built in as standard to FSO products available from CableFree.